How To Trade Gaps

 I set a 1:1 ½ risk/reward ratio (risking one-and-a-half points to make one point) for trading the gaps plays.
-Therefore, with this play I am risking 96 points to make 64 points.
-Most beginning traders are taught by their brokers to use 3:1 risk reward ratios, risking one point to get three points.
+Therefore, with this play, I am risking 96 points to make 64 points.
+Most beginning traders are taught by their brokers to use 3:1 risk-reward ratios, risking one point to get three points.
 As the traders wonder why they always get stopped out just before the market turns, their broker is tallying up commissions generated on the day, while simultaneously contemplating the effects of a third martini.
-In general, wider stops produce more winning trades.
-They key with wider stops, of course, is to only play setups that have a greater than 80-percent chance of winning.
+In general, wider stop losses produce more winning trades.
+The key with wider stops, of course, is to only play setups that have a greater than 80-percent chance of winning.

-As seen on chart, the markets sold off and, at around 2:15 p.m.
+As seen on the chart, the markets sold off and, at around 2:15 p.m.
 Eastern, my target was hit for a little over 60 points.
-This is $300 per contract, or a total of $2,700 on my nine- contract position.
-If my stop had been hit, I would have lost approximately $435 per contract, or a total of $3,915.
+This is $300 per contract or a total of $2,700 on my nine-contract position.
+If my stop had been hit, I would have lost approximately $435 per contract or a total of $3,915.
 I am comfortable with that because I know that 80 percent of the time this trade will work out in my favor.
 With tighter stops or trailing stops, this would have turned into a losing trade.
 This is where trading methodology makes all the difference between a professional and an amateur.
 They are both trading the same exact set-up, but one is losing money while the other is making money.

-On July 25, there is a small 12-point gaps to play, which fills quickly.
+On July 25, there are small 12-point gaps to play, which fill quickly.
 On trading the gaps under 50 points in the Dow, or under five points in the S&P, I start with full positions.

 The main thing to learn from this example is the importance of scaling while trading the gaps.
-If the market is going to gaps and keep running away, a trader will only have a 1/3 position on, which is much less antagonizing than being in at full-size.
-This will help to give the trader time to observe how the gaps is acting before adding to the position.
+If the market is going to gaps and keep running away, a trader will only have a 1/3 position, which is much less antagonizing than being in at full size.
+This will help to give the trader time to observe how the gaps are acting before adding to the position.
 All gaps are not created equal, and by scaling into a position a trader gets additional time to gauge the strength or weakness of the move prior to making a full commitment.

 Stops Make a Difference

 The next gaps is the kind that kills amateur traders who are using their tight 3:1 risk/reward ratios.
 We get a nice opening trading the gaps on the E-mini S&P September futures of 8.50 points, seen in Figure 2.
 Because this is over five points, I start off only shorting three contracts at the open.
-The markets sell off a bit in the first 15 minutes, then rally and break new highs into the economic number.
-I short a second lot of three contracts on the break of new highs.
-The number hits, and the markets sell off.
+The markets sell off a bit in the first 15 minutes, then rally and break new highs in the economic number.
+I short the second lot of three contracts on the break of new highs.
+The number hits, and the market sell-off.

 Figure 2 displays a 15-minute chart of the September E-mini S&P futures, with a solid opening gap of 8.50 points.